Skip to Content

 Spain produces around 44% of the world’s olive oil – more than double that of Italy.

-Everyone knows that Spain has a lot of beaches, but one of my favourite facts about Spain is that the country boasts more than 8,000 kilometres of coastline and over 8,000 beaches.
+Everyone knows that Spain has a lot of beaches, but did you know that the country boasts more than 8,000 kilometres of coastline and over 8,000 beaches?

-The coastline really is beautiful (away from some of the built up resorts) – from destinations such as Mojacar on the Costa de Almeria to the stunning beaches in Menorca, Spain is filled with gorgeous beaches and cool coastline.
+The coastline really is beautiful (away from some of the more built up resorts) – from destinations such as Mojacar on the Costa de Almeria (pictured above) to the stunning coast in Menorca, Spain is filled with gorgeous beaches and cool coastline.
 No wonder it has so many blue flag beaches.

-Spain is all about the siesta – that’s just one of those Spain facts that everybody knows.
+Spain is all about the siesta – that’s just one of those facts that everybody knows.

 A tradition that dates back centuries, it’s believed to have started as an act of self-defence against the fierce midday sun, before evolving into a cultural staple that still carries on today.